MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-setup-and-administration.md

 Whether you use RapidStart Services to implement setup values or you manually enter them in the new company, you can support your setup decisions with some general recommendations for selected setup fields that are known to potentially cause the solution to be inefficient if defined incorrectly.

 A super user or an administrator can set up the Data Exchange Framework to enable users to export and import data in bank and payroll files, for example for various cash management processes.
+For more information, see [Exchanging Data Electronically](across-data-exchange.md).

 > [!NOTE]
 > You can set up a new company in [!INCLUDE[d365fin](includes/d365fin_md.md)] with RapidStart Services, which is a tool designed to shorten deployment times, improve quality of implementation, introduce a repeatable approach to implementations, and enhance productivity by automating and simplifying recurring tasks.
 For more information, see [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md).